|

 operated by buckshot which was released by the weight of the prisoner standing

-shot to trigger the mechanism which then released the weight and shot the
+to trigger the mechanism which then released the weight and hauled the prisoner

 Public